 Losing your job or getting into financial difficulty, like being late with mortgage or credit card repayments, are common triggers for anxiety and depression.
 It’s important to find out what your options are.
 Useful resources include job websites (Seek, MyCareer and Australian JobSearch), support services (Centrelink) and free financial counsellors (such as Financial Counselling Australia).
 For more information, see Beyond Blue's Taking care of yourself after losing your job booklet.

 Health concerns for yourself or a loved one

 Being diagnosed with a serious illness can be extremely distressing.
 It is important that you immediately discuss your feelings with someone you trust (such as your GP or a close friend).
 Counselling is often beneficial in these situations.
 Bottling up your emotions will only make you feel worse and can lead to anxiety and depression.
 For more information see Beyond Blue's Coping with a serious health event brochure.

 Life can change dramatically when you bring home a newborn baby.
 While it is normal for new mothers and fathers to experience a range of emotions, persistent feelings of sadness and an inability to cope may be signs of postnatal depression.
 Contact your GP, Beyond Blue or PANDA for more information.
 You can also download Beyond Blue's Emotional health and wellbeing guides for pregnant women, mums and other carers and new dads, partners and other carers.

 Traumatic events, including physical or emotional abuse

-These can be particularly difficult situations to deal with – victims may have feelings of guilt, shame and anger, and concerns about social stigma.
-Support from a specialist counsellor or psychologist is essential to address or prevent long-term mental health conditions, including anxiety, and post-traumatic stress disorder.
+Witnessing or experiencing traumatic events can affect how you feel and think.
+It's normal to have strong reactions to a traumatic event.
+Support from a specialist counsellor or psychologist is essential to address or prevent long-term mental health conditions, including anxiety and post-traumatic stress disorder.
 Your GP can help you access the right services.